• Skip to main content

 Instructions

 • Add the lime zest, lime juice, and vanilla extract and blend for a minute at medium speed.
-Turn the mixer to low and gradually add the flour mixture and incorporate it.
-Turn the mixer off and scrape down the sides and add the cut-up dried fruit and macadamia nuts and mix for a minute or less.
-You just want the nuts and the fruit piece to spread through the cookie dough.
+Turn the mixer to low and gradually add and incorporate the flour mixture.
+Turn the mixer off and scrape down the sides.
+Next, add the dried fruit, macadamia nuts, and white chocolate chips; mix for about 15 seconds.
+You just want them to spread throughout the cookie dough.
 Cover the bowl lightly with plastic wrap and refrigerate for an hour.

-• Preheat the oven to 350° and line 2 cookie sheet pans with parchment paper and set them aside.
-Using a medium-size cookie scoop place 12 scoops on a pan (I bake one pan at a time) and bake for 11-13 minutes.
+• Preheat the oven to 350°F (175°C or 180°C), line 2 cookie sheet pans with parchment paper, and set them aside.
+Using a medium-sized cookie scoop, place 12 scoops on a pan.
+Using your fingers, press down on the top of the mound.
+This will flatten them out a bit and bake even.
+Bake for 11-13 minutes.
 They should be golden brown on the bottom of the cookie.
 Move them to a cooling rack to finish.

 Nutrition